Field research, journey-mapping, & opportunity prioritization

 Front-line staff expressed frustration with opaque or duplicate policies.

-The team included one CX Manager, a Business Analyst, a two Market Researchers.
+The CX team included one CX Manager, a Business Analyst, and two Market Researchers.
+We also worked cross-functionally with business partners to develop our approach.

 Methods included